Helsingin Jalkapalloklubi: 2019–2023: Toni Koskela era

-2023: Korkeakunnas
+2023–present

 Koskela was replaced by his last season's assistant coach Toni Korkeakunnas.
 Korkeakunnas led HJK to a third consecutive European group stage, advancing to the 2023–24 UEFA Europa Conference League, by defeating Romanian champions Farul Constanța in the play-off round 3–2 on aggregate.
 HJK also renewed their league title for the fourth straight season, on a goal difference against KuPS.

 After the season, the club announced that Korkeakunnas will not receive a contract extension, and that the new manager would be announced soon.
 It was also announced earlier in late August 2023, that sporting director Miika Takkula departs from the club.
 In September, Vesa Mäki was named as his replacement as a new sporting director.

-2024: Sibila and Virta

 On 3 November 2023, the club announced that they had appointed Spanish coach Ferran Sibila as the manager of HJK on a two-year deal, starting in January 2024.
 On 21 December, it was reported by Helsingin Sanomat that Sibila lacks the required UEFA Pro -coaching licence, and thus would not be eligible to work solely as a head coach in Veikkausliiga.
 The club's new sporting director Vesa Mäki, who was in charge of recruiting Sibila, said in the media that Sibila is going to start the required UEFA Pro -training in February 2024 in Sweden, or the club could name their assistant coach Ossi Virta as an associate head coach with Sibila.

 On 3 January 2024, it was reported in Swedish media that Sibila was not granted a spot in the aforementioned UEFA Pro -training class by Swedish FA.
 The next day, HJK announced that the club will comply with the licence requirements set by Veikkausliiga, Finnish FA and UEFA.
 On 12 January, HJK appointed Ossi Virta as the club's new interim head coach, until Sibila is able to attend the UEFA Pro -class.

 During the 2024 pre-season, reigning Veikkausliiga Top Goalscorer Bojan Radulović was sold to Huddersfield Town for £1.2 million and Defender of the Year Tuomas Ollila was acquired by Paris FC.